-- Preserve all records of your hospital bills, leave from work, and other -related expenses.
+- Preserve all records of your hospital bills, records of time missed at work, and other injury-related expenses.

-- Preserve documentation related to the including the time, place, and venue of the , how the happened, and take pictures if possible.
+- Preserve documentation related to the accident, including the time, place, and venue of the accident, how the accident happened; take pictures if possible.

-- Communicate to the premises owner or manager regarding your and in writing.
+- Communicate to the premises owner or manager regarding your accident and injury in writing.

-- Do not settle with your or make any statements to them without first fully evaluating and understanding all your legal options and rights.
+- Do not settle with your insurance company or make any statements to them without first fully evaluating and understanding all of your legal options and rights.

-Learn How an Experienced Minnesota Can Help You
+5 Ways Our Experienced Minnesota Personal Injury Lawyers Can Help You

-Proving fault in a and can be complicated as it involves evaluating a multitude of factors.
-The evidence must be compiled in a way that proves the of the or manager.
-If you suffered injuries as a result of a and , consider contacting an experienced about your by calling Tyroler Law at 651-259-1113 to learn how a Minnesota and can help you learn about your legal rights and understand how you may prove fault in a and .
+Proving fault in a slip and fall accident can be complicated as it involves evaluating many factors.
+The evidence must be compiled to prove the negligence of the property owner or manager.
+If you suffered injuries due to a slip-and-fall accident, consider contacting an experienced law firm about your personal injury claim.